-The programme relevant authorities and bodies will provide information, support and assistance in partnersearch to potential project applicants.
+The programme relevant authorities and bodies will provide information, support and assistance in partner-search to potential project applicants.
 For this purpose thematic workshops and/or seminars will be organised in the programme area.

-The NAs will assist the JS in organising the support of potential project applicants in information provision and finding cross-border project partners.
+The NAs will assist the JS in organising the support of potential project applicants in finding cross-border project partners.